-Note: Students are not allowed to apply on their own; both programs require nomination by directors of graduate school.
+Note: Students are not allowed to apply on their own; both programs require nomination by directors of graduate studies.

 All internal fellowship applications must be submitted directly to the Graduate School.